Peacock bass, Pazara, Pacu, Surubi

 August, September, October

 Bolivia has become one of our top dove hunting destinations, and now we have a truly incredible fishing operation as well in the Caño Negro Lodge.
 The fishing is phenomenal, as you can catch literally 100 Peacocks a day as well as the toothy Payara and numerous other exotic Amazonian species.

-Although airfare is not included in the trip fee, most folks originate in Miami with an overnight American Airlines flight to Santa Cruz, Bolivia.
+Although airfare is not included, both Air Boliviana and COPA offer daily service into Santa Cruz, Bolivia.
 Upon arrival, you will met and assisted through customs before being transferred to the domestic airport for your private three hour charter flight to the Caño Negro Lodge, arriving in time for lunch and to get settled in before your first afternoon of fishing.
-The following three days will be full fishing days, returning to the lodge everyday at noon for lunch and siesta if you wish, before heading out to fish the remainder of the day.
+Depending on the adventure length you choose, you’ll fish another three to six full days, returning to the lodge everyday at noon for lunch and siesta if you wish, before heading out to fish the remainder of the day.
 The last day you will fish till mid morning and return to Santa Cruz where you will overnight in order to catch your 9:00am non stop flight back to Miami the following morning.

 The Amazon and Mata Grosso rivers originate in the Beni region of Bolivia, and the Itenez River is one of the main head waters that form these two giant ecosystems.
 Not only will you catch lots of ferocious Peacocks, but you should also catch the toothy Payara, Pacu, Oscars, Piranhas and other species that you will have never heard of before, not to mention several varieties of Amazon catfish!
 The Caño Negro lodge is literally translated to “Black Branch”, as in the black branch of the Itenez river.